SpencerWBarnes/BoredGames/README.md

 # BoredGames
-A repository dedicated to learning various web application skills by making online board games
+A repository dedicated to learning various web application skills by making online board games.

 ---